Gosh – where do we start? Or finish? When it all comes down to it, there are only three important questions about income tax.

 Conclusion

 If you’ve read all of the examples above, you’ve probably realised that it wasn’t such an easy question after all.
 At Traktion, we aim to reduce your tax bill as much as possible while still being able to justify the tax approach to Inland Revenue.
+For further explanations on the types of business expenses visit the IRD website or get in touch if you have any questions.

 Table of Contents